tukaelu/zgsync/README.md

 zgsync consists of the subcommands pull, push, and empty.
 By default, it handles Translations among the data models of the Zendesk Help Center, but it can also handle Articles by specifying a specific option.

-zgsync saves translations in files named `{Article ID}-{Locale}.md`.
-When using the pull or empty commands, specifying the `--save-article` option saves articles in files named `{Article ID}.md`.
+zgsync saves Translations in files named `{Article ID}-{Locale}.md`.
+When using the pull or empty commands, specifying the `--save-article` option saves Articles in files named `{Article ID}.md`.
-When pushing, it does not automatically determine whether it is a translation or an article.
-Therefore, to post an article, explicitly specify the `--article` option and provide the article file.
+When pushing, it does not automatically determine whether it is a Translation or an Article.
+Therefore, to post an Article, explicitly specify the `--article` option and provide the Article file.

 ### push

-The push subcommand updates posts, either translations or articles, to the remote.
+The push subcommand updates posts, either Translations or Articles, to the remote.

 ```
 Usage: zgsync push <files> ... [flags]